 Canned dog food and kibble – the PROS AND CONS

-- Particles from dry or canned commercial food sticks to teeth, allowing bacteria to grow, causing sore gums, bad breath and bacterial poisons in the dog’s system
+- Particles from dry or canned commercial food stick to teeth, allowing bacteria to grow, causing sore gums, bad breath and bacterial poisons in the dog’s system.

 Natural, holistic, raw (BARF diet) diets

-- Raw food leads to better oral health, mental stimulation through processing of the carcass and higher activity level
+- Raw food leads to better oral health, mental stimulation through the processing of the carcass and higher activity level.

 Homemade Dog Food